thinkabouthub/Nugety/README.md

 **There is a growing number of [application integration libraries] that make using Nugety with your application a snap.**

-- [Nugety](https://github.com/thinkabouthub/nugety) - Core Nugety API (this repo).
+- [Nugety](https://www.myget.org/feed/nugety/package/nuget/Nugety) - Core Nugety API (this repo).
-- [Nugety.AspNetCore](https://github.com/thinkabouthub/nugety) - ASP.NET integration for Nugety (this repo).
-- [Nugety.Autofac](https://github.com/thinkabouthub/nugety) - ASP.NET integration for Nugety (this repo).
+- [Nugety.AspNetCore](https://www.myget.org/feed/nugety/package/nuget/Nugety.AspNetCore) - ASP.NET integration for Nugety (this repo).
-- [Nugety](https://github.com/thinkabouthub/nugety) - Support for Nugety as Autofac modules (this repo).
+- [Nugety.Autofac](https://github.com/thinkabouthub/nugety) - Support for Nugety as Autofac modules (this repo).
-- [Nugety.Nuget](https://github.com/thinkabouthub/nugety) - Support for Nuget as Nugety source (this repo).
+- [Nugety.Nuget](https://www.myget.org/feed/nugety/package/nuget/Nugety.Nuget) - Support for Nuget as Nugety source (this repo).